doghouch/python-voicemail-greeting/README.md

 ### Disclaimer

 No warranties are provided while using this software.
 Feel free to pull, fork, and modify as you see fit.
-If you find any issues, let me know about them via/ "Issues."
+If you find any issues, let me know about them via/ [GitHub Issues](https://github.com/doghouch/python-voicemail-greeting/issues).
+Alternatively, fork the project, and open a pull request.

 ### License